GeoscienceAustralia/uncover-ml/docs/installation.rst

     pip install .

-Alternatively, you can install the latest stable release from the Python Package Index.
+**Alternatively**, you can install the latest stable release from the Python Package Index.
 Note you will have install some prerequisites:

 .. code:: bash